ACA Board and Staff

 Richard Scerbo, Director, National Orchestral Institute and Festival

 Elected members of the ACA Board of Governors serve 4-year terms of service.
 Committees consisting of Board members, advisers, and ACA composers are appointed at the discretion of the Board officers.
-The Board of Governors meets 3 to 4 times per year on first Friday afternoons in March, June, and October, with additional teleconferencing by the Board and various committees.
+The Board of Governors meets 3 to 4 times per year.

 *ACA is an equal opportunity employer and publishing affiliate and does not discriminate or tolerate discrimination against any applicant for employment or services, because of age, sex, gender, disability, national origin, race, or veteran status.